philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-04/lab/README.md

 ## Before you begin
-Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions. s
+Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

 ## Requirements

-1. Install `mkdirp` as a runtime dependency.
+Install `mkdirp` as a runtime dependency.

 Updated `files`, `Database` (and tests) we did in class are in `starter-code`.